 Picture of sichuan pepper or schezwan pepper.

-to make mouth melting szechuan chicken, I highly suggest using tender chicken.
+To make mouth melting tender chunks of szechuan chicken, I highly suggest using tender chicken.
 If it is not tender, We need to brine it.
 Simple ways to brine the chicken are to soak it in vinegar, salt and water solution or diluted yogurt (buttermilk) for 2 hours to overnight.
 Drain off the next morning.
 Use as mentioned in the recipe.

 You can check an easy and quick schezwan chicken fried rice here.

 1. For this recipe, we need red chilli sauce.
 Bottled ready red chilli sauce can be used as needed or make fresh using my tips.
-If you do not have red chilli sauce – Make a fine paste of 1 tsp paprika or red chili powder, 1 tsp oil and half tsp sugar with 4 tsp. hot water.
+If you do not have red chilli sauce – Make a fine paste of 1 tsp paprika or red chili powder or 6 to 8 red chilies, 1 tsp oil and half tsp sugar with 4 tsp. hot water.
 Beat the mixture with a fork, if needed add 1 to 2 tsps. more hot water.
 Our red chilli sauce is ready.
 Set this aside.

 2. This step is optional.
 This step helps to get very soft tender chunks of chicken.
 If your chicken is not tender, I suggest using meat tenderizer or buttermilk.
 To make buttermilk, add 3 tbsp.
 Yogurt to 1 cup of water and whisk it well.
 Add ½ lb or 250 grams of chicken to this and refrigerate for overnight or at least 2 hours.
 Drain up the buttermilk and use.